mrjoeguerra/BeginnerAIprojects/SecurityVulnProject/README.md

 What happens when you mix cybersecurity with machine learning?
 You get a project that not only flexes your technical muscles but also addresses a real-world problem: identifying and prioritizing software vulnerabilities before the bad guys do.

 **The Challenge:**
 Software vulnerabilities are everywhere, but not all are created equal.
 Some are minor annoyances; others are ticking time bombs.
 My mission?
-Build an AI model that reads a vulnerability’s summary and predicts its severity—helping security teams focus on what matters most.
+Build an AI model that reads a vulnerability’s summary and predicts its severity, helping security teams focus on what matters most.

 **The Journey:**